 Hawaii Beach Front

-Vinyl White Roof Cools Hawaiian Beachfront Hotel
+PVC (Vinyl) White Roof Cools Hawaiian Beachfront Hotel

-SITUATION: The roof of the Mauna Kea Beach Hotel on the Big Island of Hawaii was failing.
+ROOFING CHALLENGE: The roof of the Mauna Kea Beach Hotel on the Big Island of Hawaii was failing.
 High winds, stifling humidity, pounding rain and penetration sunshine had taken its toll on the existing roof, and Mauna Kea management needed to find a suitable, energy efficient, and waterproof roofing material that would not only stand up to Hawaiian weather and ease the beachfront hotel’s excessive cooling costs, but also reduce unnecessary waste in the process.

 Mauna Kea Beach Hotel on the Big Island of Hawaii opted to replace its failing built-up roof with IB Roof Systems’ 80 mil vinyl roofing membrane.
 In the IB membrane, the Mauna Kea found everything it needed to protect the hotel.
 The hotel was especially pleased with the white roofing material’s inherent ability to repel heat.
 The vinyl membrane was also energy-efficient – with so much of the solar energy directed at the roof reflected, the hotel enjoys the lower costs of a heating and cooling system that runs more efficiently.